 There is continual communication between our gut and our brain, going both ways.
 The vagus nerve (Vagus Baby!!) is the hotline.

 Why does the gut brain need to be so sophisticated?!
-Why does it have as many neurones as our brain?
+Why does it have as many neurons as our brain?

 The gut brain is essentially a supercomputer.
 It is much more than is needed just to push out a poop!
 Something this sophisticated would only evolve for a good reason.